Last revision: June 18, 2026

 We may also use or share your information to protect the rights or property of DXC, our business partners, suppliers, customers, or others when we have reasonable grounds to believe that such rights or property have been or could be affected.
 In addition, we reserve the right to disclose your Personal Data as required by law and when we believe that disclosure is necessary to protect our rights, or the rights of others, or to comply with judicial proceedings, court order, law enforcement, or legal process.

-DXC will not sell, rent, or lease your Personal Data to others.
-DXC does not share Personal Data for cross-context behavioral advertising purposes.
-As a global organization with business processes, management structures and technical systems that cross borders, DXC may share information about you within DXC and transfer it to countries in the world where we do business, subject to the uses identified above and in accordance with this Privacy Statement.
-DXC may disclose Personal Data, including contact information, identifiers, online activity data, and commercial information, to the categories of recipients described in this section, including DXC group companies, service providers and contractors, alliance partners, and as required by law.
-This Privacy Statement and our internal policies and practices are designed to provide a globally consistent level of protection for Personal Data.
+DXC will not sell, rent, or lease your Personal Data.
+DXC does not share Personal Data for cross-context behavioral advertising.
+As a global organization, DXC may share Personal Data within the DXC group and transfer it to countries where we do business, subject to this Privacy Statement.
+DXC may also disclose Personal Data to service providers, contractors, alliance partners as required by law.
+This Privacy Statement and our internal policies are designed to provide a globally consistent level of protection for Personal Data.

 Service Providers and Alliance Partners